-Table Mountain is the famous landmark that towers over Cape Town, South Africa.
+Table Mountain is a famous landmark that towers over Cape Town, South Africa.
 There are some great views of the city from the top (accessible via hiking trail and cableway).
-Its main feature is the level plateau approximately 2 miles from side to side, edged by impressive cliffs.
-It’s also a cool place to practice some cloud watching — from afar –, as the plateau is often covered by the famous tablecloth clouds.
+Its main feature is a level plateau that stretches approximately two miles from side to side, edged by impressive cliffs.
+It’s also a cool place to practice some cloud watching — from afar — as the plateau is often covered by the famous tablecloth clouds.

 The CNN list of natural wonders

-Though it pains me to give any credit to CNN whatsoever, this list sits a little bit better with me than the voter-influenced New7Wonders version — I can’t get behind a list that doesn’t include the Grand Canyon or the Great Barrier Reef.
-Again, this is by no means authoritative or scientific, but here’s the CNN list:
+The CNN list sits a little bit better with us than the voter-influenced New7Wonders version — we can’t get behind a list that doesn’t include the Grand Canyon or the Great Barrier Reef.
+Again, this is by no means authoritative or scientific.

 The Great Barrier Reef

-Australia’s famous, gigantic barrier reef is sadly at risk of being destroyed by climate change, overfishing, and tourism — coral bleaching is more widespread than previously thought, and scientists have admitted this great wonder is at terminal stage.
-A sad end to the world’s biggest single structure made by living organisms.
+Australia’s famous, gigantic barrier reef is sadly at risk of being destroyed by climate change, overfishing, and tourism — coral bleaching is more widespread than previously thought, and scientists have admitted this great wonder is at a terminal stage, a sad end to the world’s biggest single structure made by living organisms.

 The Grand Canyon

 The famous, massive canyon cut by the Colorado River through Arizona is one of the few wonders that belongs on every iteration of this list.
-At 277 miles long, up to 18 miles wide and attaining a depth of over a mile, it’s not the longest nor the steepest canyon in the world, but its overall scale combined with the beautifully colored landscape make it a natural wonder.
-The Colorado River has been carving this canyon over the course of, according to several studies, 5 to 6 million years.
+At 277 miles long, up to 18 miles wide, and attaining a depth of over a mile, it’s not the longest nor the steepest canyon in the world, but its overall scale combined with the beautifully colored landscape makes it a natural wonder.
+The Colorado River has been carving this canyon over the course of, according to several studies, five to six million years.